 The statutory definitions of some of these categories overlap, with certain types of information (e.g., real names, employment information) technically falling into multiple categories; we have tried to limit repetition in the interests of space and comprehensibility.
 This list also includes some types of information that the law would probably regard as personal information, but that are not specifically described in the applicable statutes and/or regulations.

-The examples listed for each category are intended to be a representative sampling, NOT an exhaustive list of all the specific pieces of information we may gather and/or have gathered within a particular category.
-Also, this list describes the categories of information we collect and/or have collected about individuals and/or households from ANY locale, NOT only from California residents.
+The examples listed for each category are intended to be a representative sampling, NOT an exhaustive list of all the specific pieces of information we may collect and/or have collected within a particular category.
+Also, this list describes the categories of information we collect, have collected, and/or may collect about individuals and/or households from ANY locale, NOT only from California residents.
 (In many cases, we have no reasonable way to know whether the individuals and/or households to whom certain personal information pertains are California residents or not.)